ArielRin/alpha7mint/AlphaDawgsWeb3BattleSystem.md

 ## The Marketplace

-The in-game marketplace is a core feature of Alpha Dawgz 2024.
+Tradable NFT's, on BSC popular marketplaces will be a feature of Alpha Dawgz.
 It's where players can trade dawgz with proven battle records.
 These dawgz carry their history with them, making them more valuable, especially for new players who wish to enter the game at a higher level of play.
 A dawg with a history of winning and the capability to engage in $100+ battles is a hot commodity, adding a deep economic layer to the game.

 ## Monetization and the Economy